 • For very firm: cook 10 minutes

 Not sure how long to cook them?
-Check out the time chart below.
+Check out the time chart above.
 This gives you a good visual on what the inside will look like after a specific amount of cooking time.

-The secret to perfect boiled eggs is using fresh eggs and covering them with cool water instead of adding them to hot water.
+• Secret to perfect boiled eggs: Use fresh eggs and cover them with cool water instead of adding them to hot water.
 Then cover with a lid and bring to a boil.
 Boil for 6-8 minutes.
 This will prevent them from cracking and will cook the eggs evenly.

 Favorite Ways to Use Hard Boiled Eggs